top of page

 Anti-immigration and anti-free trade policies have strong emotional appeal with the working poor, who completely buy into the lie their problems are caused by foreigners.
 Before long, politicians across the political spectrum in Western economies begin to dance to the same tune, tightening immigration policies and embarking on hugely costly trade wars with China.

-Misinformation emerges as a key feature of Far-Right political strategy, just as it did under Hitler.
-The establishment is soon so distrusted by the working poor that even the most obvious facts are dismissed out of hand.
+Misinformation soon emerges as a key feature of Far-Right political strategy, just as it did under Hitler.
+By now, the establishment has become so distrusted by the working poor that even the most self-evident facts - such as the efficacy of vaccines - are dismissed out of hand.
 It becomes practically impossible to communicate across the political divide.

-As a result, the Far-Right receives almost no push-back as it effectively locks wealthy economies into self-reinforcing spirals of economic and political decline; economic stagnation leads to more political nationalism, which in turn leads to yet more economic stagnation.
+As a result, the Far-Right receives almost no push-back as it effectively locks wealthy economies into self-reinforcing spirals of economic and political decline; economic stagnation leads to more political nationalism, which in turn leads to worse policies and yet more economic stagnation.
 Brexit is an obvious case in point.

 The internal political dynamics in rich economies also bring about important changes in Western foreign policy.
 All markets, even free ones, require governance and rules.
 When the Cold War ends, there is initially hope that the European Union and the United States – who, after all, won the Cold War on the strength of their economic systems – will act as custodians of globalisation, not least because the flaws in the post-World War II global governance institutions have still not been fixed.